ArchiveBox/ArchiveBox/README.md

  - [Sheetsee-Pocket](http://jlord.us/sheetsee-pocket/) project that provides a pretty auto-updating index of your Pocket links (without archiving them)
  - [Pocket -> IFTTT -> Dropbox](https://christopher.su/2013/saving-pocket-links-file-day-dropbox-ifttt-launchd/) Post by Christopher Su on his Pocket saving IFTTT recipie

+## Roadmap

+If you feel like contributing a PR, some of these tasks are pretty easy.
+Feel free to open an issue if you need help getting started in any way!

+**Major upcoming changes:**

+ - change the name
+ - make it a modularized python package to allow installing via pip and importing individual componenets
+ - add a plugin architecture and allow people to contribute plugins for archive methods, indexers, parsers, etc
+ - add a web GUI for managing sources and adding new links

+**Minor upcoming changes:**
+ - download closed-captions text from youtube videos
+ - body text extraction using [fathom](https://hacks.mozilla.org/2017/04/fathom-a-framework-for-understanding-web-pages/)
+ - auto-tagging based on important extracted words
+ - audio & video archiving with `youtube-dl`
+ - full-text indexing with elasticsearch/elasticlunr/ag
+ - video closed-caption downloading on Youtube for full-text indexing of video content
+ - automatic text summaries of article with nlp summarization library
+ - featured image extraction
+ - http support (from my https-only domain)
+ - try wgetting dead sites from archive.org (https://github.com/hartator/wayback-machine-downloader)

 ## Changelog

  - v0.1.0 released